Respecting human rights is central to our values, and to the way we work – wherever we work.

 Complaints, disputes & grievances

 Talking to our stakeholders and getting feedback, including complaints, is a vital part of our approach to respecting human rights.
 It helps us to provide effective remedies where we identify we have caused or contributed to harm, improve the way we run our operations, and is also a crucial part of understanding systemic issues as part of our human rights due diligence process.

 All of our sites must have a complaints, disputes and grievance mechanism, in line with the UNGPs' Criteria of Effectiveness for Non-Judicial Grievance Mechanisms.
 These criteria help to make sure that any grievance mechanism we have in place is legitimate, accessible and trusted.

 Our responsibility to respect human rights includes providing (or cooperating in) remediation in cases where we identify that we have caused or contributed to an adverse human rights impact.
 We also look to play a role in remediation where we are directly linked to harm through our products, services or operations.
 We know the importance not just of agreeing to legitimate remediation, but ensuring it is implemented in practice by our operational teams to ensure that remediation is delivered and fit for purpose.

-In addition to our site-level mechanisms, we have a confidential, anonymous and independently operated whistleblowing programme Talk to Peggy, which is available to all employees and their families, suppliers, contractors, business partners and community members.
+In addition to our site-level mechanisms, we have a confidential, anonymous and independently operated whistleblowing programme, which is available to all employees and their families, suppliers, contractors, business partners and community members.
 We make it clear in our Supplier Code of Conduct that suppliers and contractors are encouraged to use this service as necessary.